ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-new_overworlds/hgss-new_overworlds.md

 Here we see that there are 32 frames defined, but only 24 squares to pull from.
 Many are just duplicated, pulling from the same space in the texture.

-If you have any questions, feel free to join the DS Modding Community Discord server and ask there.
+If you have any questions, feel free to join the [DS Modding Community Discord server](https://discord.gg/8fvsJMNAMV) and ask there, preferably in an hg-engine related channel.